Thank you for visiting my Website. I am the Welsh Liberal Democrat County Councillor for Talgarth in Powys.

-In the 2011 - 2016 National Assembly I was the Assembly Member for the Mid & West Wales Region.
+In the 2011 - 2016 National Assembly, I was the Assembly Member for the Mid & West Region.
 I was also the Welsh Liberal Democrat Spokesperson for the Environment, Sustainable Development & Rural Affairs.

-Please do not hesitate to get in touch if you have any isses that you would like to raise with me or if you would like to talk to me or one of my Election Team.
+Please do not hesitate to get in touch if you have any isses that you would like to raise with me or if you would like to talk to me.

 Article: Mar 22, 2016

 The Farmers' Union of Wales' early and consistent stance on the forthcoming In/Out EU Referendum has been praised by a Mid and West Wales Assembly Member.
 William Powell, Welsh Liberal Democrat AM for Mid and West Wales and a member of Brecon and Radnor FUW described the Union's approach as 'courageous and commendable.'